 PHEV stands for Plug-in Hybrid Electric Vehicle.
-A PHEV combines a petrol engine with a rechargeable electric battery, allowing the car to be driven using electric power, petrol power, or a combination of both.
+A PHEV combines a petrol engine with a rechargeable electric battery, allowing the vehicle to operate using electric power, petrol power, or a combination of both.

-For shorter, everyday journeys, a PHEV can operate using its electric motor alone.
-For longer trips, or once the battery charge is low, the petrol engine supports the vehicle, allowing journeys to continue without the need to stop and recharge.
-This dual-power approach gives drivers flexibility across different driving situations.
+For many everyday journeys, a PHEV can drive using electric power alone.
+When the battery charge is reduced or additional power is required, the petrol engine supports the system.
+This allows longer journeys to continue without the need to stop and recharge, offering flexibility across different driving patterns.

 Learn more about hybrid vehicles